Chris Ware

-Franklin Christenson "Chris" Ware (born December 28, 1967) is an American cartoonist known for his Acme Novelty Library series (begun 1994) and the graphic novels Jimmy Corrigan, the Smartest Kid on Earth (2000), Building Stories (2012) and Rusty Brown (2019).
+Franklin Christenson "Chris" Ware (born December 28, 1967) is an American cartoonist known for his Acme Novelty Library series (begun in 1994) and the graphic novels Jimmy Corrigan, the Smartest Kid on Earth (2000), Building Stories (2012) and Rusty Brown (2019).
 His works explore themes of social isolation, emotional torment and depression.
 He tends to use a vivid color palette and realistic, meticulous detail.
 His lettering and images are often elaborate and sometimes evoke the ragtime era or another early 20th-century American design style.